ninakali/flourish-pc/src/preface.md

-# Preface

-## Computers are everywhere
+# Preface: Flourish PC and permacomputing

 Computers have changed human civilisation.
 We depend on them, as we use them in almost every aspect of our daily lives and production cycles.

+## We waste our limited resources with computers...
-Today, in 2022, it is not uncommon to use computers to power toothbrushes or single-use train tickets.
-Therefore, computers are vital to us, yet we treat them as though they're expendable.
+Today, in 2022, it is not uncommon to use tiny computers to power toothbrushes, pregnancy tests and even single-use train tickets.
+The most commonly used RFID ticket, according to [MIT Technology Review](https://www.technologyreview.com/2008/10/20/96275/how-smart-is-a-smart-card/), probably has more computational power than the first commercially successful personal computer, Altair 8800.

+The way we use more powerful computers has changed over the years, too.
+These days, a modest smartphone with eight cores @ 1.8GHz and 2 GB RAM is barely enough for routine tasks, despite being five times faster than a supercomputer Cray-2 and about as fast as the fastest computer in the world in 1993, NEC SX-3.
+Of course, some lovely things require a lot of computing power: HD video, lossless audio compression, real-time raytracing, and strong encryption.
+But plenty of tasks like reading, text editing and home budgeting don't have to need more than a fraction of this performance.

+**Are we using wisely all this computing power (plus electricity and rare metals) we have in our pockets?**

+## ...while we could save our limited resources with computers...
+We might threat computers as though they're expendable, but they are vital for us.

-The humanity will probably do fine without electric toothbrushes and CPU-powered pregnancy tests.
-But here is a non-exhaustive list of areas of human lives that today can seriously suffer without computers:
+Here is a non-exhaustive list of areas of human lives that today can seriously suffer without computers:
 * Communications: mobile networks and digital phone stations
 * Information distribution: radio and television, printing, Internet
 * Knowledge preservation: photography, computer storage systems, Wikipedia